AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2.  iCon shows a list of persons
 3. User requests to edit a specific person in the list
-4. AddressBook updates the person's details
+4.  iCon updates the person's details

     Use case ends.